 Research shows that students who experience certain risk factors are shown to have more trouble meeting baseline academic, social, and emotional targets when they enter kindergarten.
-MCPS wants to ensure that all students in our community are prepared to succeed in kindergarten and beyond by providing a language rich program designed to add intensive resources for targeted four-year-olds.
+MCPS wants to ensure that all students in our community are prepared to succeed in kindergarten and beyond by providing a language-rich program designed to add intensive resources for targeted 4-year-olds.

-The program will serve students who turn four on or before September 10th and will give priority to the following factors:
+The program will serve students who turn 4 years old on or before September 10, 2023 and will give priority to the following factors: